AirplanesAviation2361/Geofs-Ad-banner-changer-v1.2/README.md

 High Visibility: Aerial banners can be seen by thousands of people in a short time, making them an effective way to create brand awareness.
 Studies show that a significant percentage of people remember seeing airplane banner ads.
 1
 Targeted Reach: Advertisers can strategically select flight paths and timing to ensure their message reaches specific audiences, such as at events or busy locations.

+## ✈️ GeoFS Ad Banner Changer

+A lightweight script that replaces GeoFS ads with custom airline routes, announcements, or messages.

+### Works on:
+✔️ PC
+✔️ iPad
+✔️ Mobile browsers